dnp-grenoble/nmr_and_dnp_tools/README.md

 ---
-description: Some small NMR scripts that is useful to develop further programmes.
+description: Simple NMR scipts which can be used for analysis or to develop other codes.
 ---

 # NMR and DNP Tools